Rule 5101:6-4-01 | State hearings: continuation of benefits when a state hearing is requested.

 (2) The assistance group does not specifically waive its right to continuation of benefits.

-(3) The food assistance certification period has not expired.
+(3) The SNAP certification period has not expired.

 (G) MCP or MCOP issues.